Chemical (in)homogeneity and atomic diffusion in the open cluster M67: Discussion

 The elemental abundances of turn-off stars (relative to the Sun) in our sample as a function of atomic number is shown in Figure \ref{fig6}.
 The average elemental abundances, related dispersions and the average errors for the turn-off stars in our sample are listed in Table\,\ref{t:stat}.
 It is clear that the variations in the elemental abundances in our turn-off stars are much larger than those of the sub-giant stars.
 For the turn-off stars we find an average elemental abundance of $-$0.065 dex and an average dispersion in of 0.076 dex, while the average error is 0.023 dex.
 According to Table \ref{t:stat}, all the species have elemental abundance dispersions 2 - 4 times larger than the average errors.

 At a first glance, such a significant variation in elemental abundances in turn-off stars might be due to one "outlier", namely Y2235.
 Y2235 has an overall metallicity of $\approx$ 0.04 dex, about 0.12 dex higher than that of Y1388 and 0.17 dex higher than that of Y535.
-However, we did not find any indications of binarity, i.e. radial velocity variation or visible double line feature from the spectrum of this star, that could help explain the odd elemental abundances.
+However, we did not find any indications of binarity, i.e. RV variation or visible double line feature from the spectrum of this star, that could help explain the odd elemental abundances.
 Y2235 has a slightly cooler T$_{\rm eff}$ and a slightly larger $\log g$ when compared to the other two turn-off stars.
 It is not likely that such a small difference in stellar parameters can cause such a large the change in elemental abundance ($>$ 0.1 dex).
 We would have to decrease the T$_{\rm eff}$ by about 150 K (7 times than the uncertainty in T$_{\rm eff}$) or decrease the $\log g$ by about 0.2 dex (4 times than the uncertainty in $\log g$), in order to force the metallicity of Y2235 to drop by about 0.1 dex, ignoring the impact of those changes on the excitation/ionization balance essential for obtaining the stellar parameters.
 Such a significant change would be neither realistic nor reasonable.
-In addition, by checking the spectrum, we note that Y2235 does have deeper spectral lines when compare to the two other turn-off stars (see Figure \ref{fig2}).
+In addition, by checking the spectrum, we note that Y2235 does have deeper spectral lines when compared to the two other turn-off stars (see Figure \ref{fig2}).
+We can not exclude the possibility that Y2235 has suffered some sort of mixing event related to planet engulfment.
+Since this is not the main scope of this paper, we only discuss briefly the planet related scenarios in Appendix B, in order to avoid the distraction of the readers.

-We also noticed that the most metal-poor turn-off star, Y535, has a metallicity lower than Y1388 by about 0.05 dex.
+We also noticed that the most metal-poor turn-off star, Y535, has a metallicity lower than Y1388 by about 0.05 dex ($\lesssim$ 2\,$\sigma$), although its abundance behaviour seems similar to that of Y1388.
+This star has RV of $\sim$ 20 km/s which is about 12 km/s lower than the average RV of other programme stars.
+This indicates that Y535 might has a wide binary companion, although it is difficult to estimate how this companion would affect the chemical composition of Y535.

 Combining the fact that all three turn-off stars are high probability members of M67, our results imply that the turn-off stars in M67 are chemically inhomogeneous.
 This phenomenon has been reported for main-sequence dwarf stars in the Hyades \citep{liu16a} and in the Pleiades \citep{spi18}, although those results were explained using different scenarios.
 Further discussion about abundance trends versus dust condensation temperature for our results are presented in Appendix B.